TarinZ/whale-detector/README.md

   * `python whaleDataCreatorNumpyToTorchTensors.py -numpyDataDir /Users/you/data/whaleData/processedData/ `
   * Here, the original numpy tensors are first split and normalized, and then saved off into PyTorch tensors.
 (The split percentages are able to be user defined, I set the defaults set 20% for validation and 10% test).
 The PyTorch tensors are saved in the same directory as above.
 * Run the CNN classifier!
+  * We are now ready to train the classifier!
+I have already designed an Inception-V1 CNN architecture, that can be loaded up automatically, and we can use this as so.
+The input dimensions are also guaranteed to be equal to the STFT image sizes here.
+At any rate, we do this like so:
+  * `python whaleClassifier.py -dataDirProcessed /Users/you/data/whaleData/processedData/ -g 0 -e 1 -lr 0.0002 -L2 0.01 -mb 4 -dp 0 -s 3 -dnn 'inceptionModuleV1_75x45'`
+  * The `g` term controls whether or not we want to use a GPU to trian, `e` controls the number of epochs we want to train over, `lr` is the learning rate, `L2` is the L2 penalization amount for regularization, `mb` is the minibatch size, (which will be double this as the training composes a mini-batch to have an equal number of positive and negative samples), `dp` controls data parallelism (moot without multiple GPUs, and is really just a flag on whether or not to use multiple GPUs), `s` controls when and how often we save the net weights and validation losses, (option `3` saves the best performing model), and finally, `-dnn` is a flag that controls which DNN architecture we want to use.
+In this way, you can write your own DNN arch, and then simply call it by whatever name you give it for actual use.
+(I did this after I got tired of hard-coding every single DNN I designed).
 * Evauluate the results.